 Please view our department handbook (link above) for specific information regarding areas of specialization, course requirements, and other relevant information.
 Please note that prerequisites for computer science courses are strictly enforced and may only be waived by instructor approval.
 Non-computer science majors may register in computer science courses (graduate and undergraduate) at the discretion of the instructor and will be dropped if permission is not obtained.

 The University of California, Riverside is set on a beautiful park-like campus of 1,200 acres at the foot of the Box Springs Mountains.
-One of ten campuses of the renown University of California system, UCR offers the unique advantages of a large research institution along with opportunity for personal faculty attention.
+One of ten campuses of the renowned University of California system, UCR offers the unique advantages of a large research institution along with an opportunity for personal faculty attention.

 Located in Southern California’s rapidly growing Inland Empire, the historic City of Riverside is noted for its palm-lined avenues, mild climate and lower cost of living.
 Riverside is centrally located, offering easy access to the best geographical features of Southern California, including mountain resorts, ocean beaches, and desert playgrounds.
 The metropolitan areas of Los Angeles, Orange County and San Diego are all within a short distance.